 The world’s most iconic businesses all have one thing in common: they understand the value of successful working systems, which consist of three related but entirely separate elements:

 For an effective working system, all three elements are key and are dependent on each other to form a cohesive basis for business operations.

 Let’s discover the differences between policies, processes and procedures and why effective systems need all three elements.

 The Difference Between Policies, Processes & Procedures

-A policy contains the rules, beliefs and guidelines of a company or certain outcomes, and it drives processes and procedures.
+A policy contains the rules, beliefs and guidelines of a company or certain outcomes and drives processes and procedures.

 A process flow is a high-level view of how things or outcomes get done.